Which of the following best characterizes sexuality in adolescenc... | Study Prep in Pearson+

 1

+Step 1: Understand the context of the question, which asks about how major theories of emotion characterize sexuality during adolescence.

-Understand that adolescence is a developmental stage marked by significant physical, emotional, and social changes, including those related to sexuality.
+Step 2: Recall that adolescence is a developmental period marked by significant biological changes (such as puberty) and social influences (like peer relationships and cultural expectations).

-Recognize that during adolescence, individuals typically experience increased exploration of their sexual identity, which involves questioning and understanding their own sexual feelings and preferences.

-Acknowledge that heightened interest in romantic relationships is common in adolescence as part of social and emotional development, influenced by both biological changes and social contexts.
+Step 3: Recognize that major theories of emotion emphasize the interaction between biological factors (e.g., hormonal changes) and social factors (e.g., emotional experiences, social learning) in shaping behaviors and feelings.

+Step 4: Evaluate each option by considering whether it accounts for both biological and social influences, which are key components in emotional development during adolescence.

 Watch next